saadams/chkhash/README.md

 # 🛡️ chkhash

 *chkhash* is a lightweight and speedy Go-based tool for checking and confirming file hashes.
 Made for verifying downloads or ensuring file integrity.
+(It was largely made just for fun!)

 ---